 HCT will appear on your student billing account each term, except for summer.
 If you take summer courses, HCT will not be charged.
 We are able to offer a limited number of Honors College Tuition Scholarships, which are distributed on the basis of demonstrated financial need.
 See below for complete details.

 Students who suddenly find themselves in financial crisis and/or changed financial circumstances may formally apply to the CHC for Emergency Bridge Funding for CHC differential tuition for one term.
 Additional information and application instructions can be found on the CHC’s student Canvas site.

-The Clark Honors College has its academic home in Chapman Hall, and its residential home in the Global Scholars Hall (GSH) and neighboring Justice Bean Hall.
+The Clark Honors College has its academic home in Chapman Hall, and its residential home in the New Residence Hall (Building B) and neighboring Justice Bean Hall.
 Incoming first-year Clark Honors College students are given priority registration for these residence halls, however you are not required to live in CHC designated housing.

 Questions about the residence halls?
 Contact University Housing.

 Incoming Student Scholarships